 However, what it doesn’t do is reduce the inflammation – this is where the preventer inhaler comes in.
 If asthma is well-managed then it should not be necessary to use the reliever inhaler too often.
 Any more than three times a week is excessive and should be reviewed with the doctor.

-Where the reliever inhaler works in the short-term, the preventer inhaler works for the long-term.
+Where the reliever inhaler works in the short term, the preventer inhaler works long-term.
 These inhalers work slowly to reduce the inflamed lungs and airways, helping to prevent an asthma attack from happening at all.
 Usually red, brown or orange, these inhalers are usually prescribed to be taken once or twice daily.
 The most common preventer inhalers are Clenil and Qvar.
 The effects are noticed gradually over time, and in the beginning, sufferers may find themselves needing to use both a reliever and a preventer to manage their asthma.
 Combination inhalers do exist and are sometimes prescribed as a rescue treatment – Symbicort, for example.

 The medicine in preventer inhalers usually contains an inhaled corticosteroid, such as Beclometasone, Budesonide, Ciclesonide, Fluticasone or Mometasone.
 Users should rinse their mouths after using the preventer inhaler and preferably use a spacer device, as they can sometimes cause mild fungal infections in the mouth or throat, such as oral candidiasis.